jillesca/DEVWKS-2551/README.md

 packages package router redeploy
 ```

-Test the pacakge again with a `commit dry-run`
+Test the package again with a `commit dry-run`

-Finally, when the pacakge is fixed, commit the changes.
+Finally, when the package is fixed, commit the changes.

 ```bash
 commit